 How do logbook loans work?

-it’s quite common for people to struggle to pay back a logbook loan because they’re likely to have other debt problems that drove them to consider a logbook loan in the first place.
+It’s quite common for people to find it hard to pay back a logbook loan because they’re likely to be dealing with other money problems.
+This could even be the reason why they got a logbook loan in the first place.

 Consumer protection against logbook loan debt

-The loan provider is able to take action following any defaults and can call in bailiffs, sometimes without having to apply to a court.
+The loan provider is able to take action against you for any missed payments and can be known to call in bailiffs – sometimes without even having to apply to a court.

 If you’re thinking about using a logbook loan as a way out of debt, you should talk to Creditfix first.

-We can start to work through your debt problems as soon as you contact us.
-Our advisors are trained to give you the best advice for your situation.
+We can start to work through your debt problems as soon as you contact us, and our advisers are trained to give you the best advice for your situation.